-The Board of Directors shall report to the Council at each meeting of the Council.
+The actions of the Board of Directors shall be reported to the Council at each meeting of the Council least semiannually.

 3.5.
-Officers
+Officers Elected by Council

-The officers of the Institute shall be a President, four Vice Presidents, a Treasurer, all of whom shall be members in practice; and an Executive Vice President and Administrative Vice President, both of whom shall be full-time employees of the Institute.
+The officers of the Institute shall be a President, Chairman of the Board of Directors, a Vice Chairman of the Board\, who shall be the Chairman of the Board Nominee, four-three volunteer Vice Presidents, and a Treasurer, all of whom shall be members in practice; and an Executive Vice President, a President who shall be a member and full-time employee of the Institute; and Administrative Vice President, a Secretary, both of whom who shall be a full-time employees of the Institute, but need not be a member of the Institute.
+The Chairman of the Board, the Vice Chairman, the Treasurer, the President, and the Secretary shall have such terms of office, powers, and privileges as the Council may prescribe.

 3.5.1.
-Term of Office
+Officers Appointed by the Board of Directors